 You’ve bought a nice, new treadmill and it’s been working hard for you.
-However, if you’re not maintaining your machine correctly, you can vastly shorten its lifespan and risk losing a quality piece of equipment.
+However, if you’re not doing regular maintenance, you can vastly shorten its lifespan and risk losing a quality piece of equipment.

 So, how can you counteract this?